 When one attempts to shed a few pounds they typically think that watching what they eat and putting in a few hours a week at the gym can do the trick.
-But what if we told you that you gut health was just as (if not more) important.
+But what if we told you that your gut health was just as (if not more) important.
 According to recent research, it turns out that the community of bacteria in your gut could actually be slowing down your metabolism and causing you to gain weight.
-So, if you’ve been trying everything under the sun to lean-up but just can’t seem to see any results, read on to see if your microbiota are the culprit.
+So, if you’ve been trying everything under the sun to lean-up but just can’t seem to see any results, read on to see if your microbiota is the culprit.

 What are gut bacteria?